-These are the 6 Principles of Nurture as set out by NurtureUK and they summarise the fundamentals of our curricula across the school.
+We follow the 6 Principles of Nurture as set out by NurtureUK and they summarise the fundamentals of our curricula across our school.
 They also apply to all pupils no matter what their needs.
 Pupils at Dee Banks require a curriculum that is motivating, engaging and differentiated to meet individual complex needs in order to fulfill their potential and help them thrive.
-By following these 6 principles we know can achieve this for all pupils
+By following these 6 principles we know we can achieve this for all pupils.

 How is Nurture embedded into our curriculum?

 Before pupils start at Dee Banks we try to meet our families at home.
 This means we are able to build close relationships with families from the start.
 In Early Years we focus on developing communication and feelings of safety and confidence.
 We recognise that starting school has probably been the child’s first big transition and make every effort to minimise the effects of the Behaviours learnt at this age, are some of the most important for pupils and families and each child will have a Listen, Respond, Teach plan (LRT) once the staff have got to know them.
 These plans develop with the pupil through their life in school and may develop into Communication Passports or more detailed LRTs as they get older.

-Throughout the school we provide safe space for children, whether in their main class or in 1:1 or small group sessions.
+Throughout the school we provide safe spaces for children, whether in their main class or in 1:1 or small group sessions.
 As the child develops we teach about feelings, self-awareness, friendships, relationships and how to cope when things go wrong.

 All pupils are encouraged to express themselves through whatever means and learn that their voice will be listened to.
 School council, lunchtime clubs, DofE, forest school, etc. all allow different groupings to happen so a sense of community is built up across school.